Stoke City F.C.: Return to the Championship (2018–present)

 Following their relegation to the Championship, Lambert was replaced with former Derby County boss Gary Rowett.
 Despite spending nearly £50 million on players in the summer transfer window, results and performances were poor and Rowett was subsequently sacked on 8 January 2019 with the team 14th in the table.
 He was replaced with Luton Town boss Nathan Jones.
 Stoke went on to end an uneventful 2018–19 season in 16th place with a record number of draws (22).

 After achieving just two wins in the opening 14 games of the following season, Jones was sacked on 1 November 2019 with the team in the relegation zone.
 Northern Ireland boss Michael O'Neill was confirmed as his replacement a week later.
 Results improved under O'Neill and the team managed to avoid relegation, finishing in 15th.
 Due to the COVID-19 pandemic the entire 2020–21 campaign was played without supporters present as Stoke again finished in mid-table.
 The following campaign started brightly with the team challenging for the playoffs, though a poor finish to the season saw them finish in 14th.
 A slow start to the 2022–23 season marked the end for O'Neill's time in charge and he was dismissed in August 2022, with Sunderland boss Alex Neil replacing him.
+Neil was unable to end Stoke's mid-table positioning and was replaced by Plymouth Argyle's Steven Schumacher in December 2023, who lasted less than a year in charge before also being sacked in September 2024.
+Narcís Pèlach was announced as Stoke's new manager on 18 September 2024, but was sacked in December 2024; Mark Robins was appointed as manager on 1 January 2025.